gradle/gradle/design-docs/testing-toolkit.md

     gradle --init groovy-gradle-plugin

 Creates a single project build that uses Groovy to implement and test a Gradle plugin using Spock.

+## Story: JUnit test adapter

+An abstract class that simplifies the use of the test-kit through the test framework JUnit.

+### User visible changes

+A user will need to declare the dependency on JUnit in the build script.

+    dependencies {
+        testCompile junitTestKit()
+        testCompile 'junit:junit:4.8.2'
+    }

+As a user, you write your functional test by extending the base class `FunctionalTest`.

+    import org.gradle.testkit.functional.junit.FunctionalTest;

+    import java.util.List;
+    import java.util.ArrayList;
+    import org.junit.Test;
+    import static org.junit.Assert.assertTrue;

+    public class UserFunctionalTest extends FunctionalTest {
+        @Test
+        public void canExecuteBuildFileUsingTheJavaPlugin() {
+            writeToFile(getBuildFile(), "apply plugin: 'java'");
+            BuildResult result = succeeds("build")
+            List<String> expectedTaskNames = new ArrayList<String>();
+            expectedTaskNames.add("classes");
+            expectedTaskNames.add("test");
+            expectedTaskNames.add("check");
+            assertTrue(result.getExecutedTasks().containsAll(expectedTaskNames));
+        }
+    }

+### Implementation

+* A new module named `test-kit-junit` will be created in Gradle core.
+* Temporary directories for test execution per test case will be creates by using the JUnit Rule [TemporaryFolder](http://junit.org/apidocs/org/junit/rules/TemporaryFolder.html).
+* The functional test implementation uses the `GradleRunner` and provides methods to simplify the creation of tests with JUnit.
+* After all tests are executed, temporary test files are automatically cleaned up.

+The base class implementation could look similar to the following code snippet:

+    package org.gradle.testkit.functional.junit;

+    import org.gradle.testkit.functional.*;

+    import java.io.File;
+    import org.junit.Before;
+    import org.junit.Rule;
+    import org.junit.rules.TemporaryFolder;

+    public abstract class FunctionalTest {
+        @Rule private final TemporaryFolder temporaryFolder = new TemporaryFolder("build/tmp/test-files");
+        private File testDirectory;
+        private GradleRunner gradleRunner;

+        @Before
+        public void setup() {
+            testDirectory = temporaryFolder.newFolder("...");
+            gradleRunner = GradleRunner.create();
+            gradleRunner.setWorkingDir(testDirectory);
+        }

+        // Perhaps factory method `newGradleRunner()` instead?
+        protected GradleRunner getGradleRunner() {
+            return gradleRunner;
+        }

+        protected File getTestDirectory() {
+            return testDirectory;
+        }

+        protected File getBuildFile() {
+            return new File(testDirectory, "build.gradle");
+        }

+        protected File getSettingsFile() {
+            return new File(testDirectory, "settings.gradle");
+        }

+        protected BuildResult succeeds(String... tasks) {
+            return gradleRunner.useTasks(Arrays.asList(tasks)).succeeds();
+        }

+        protected BuildResult fails(String... tasks) {
+            return gradleRunner.useTasks(Arrays.asList(tasks)).fails();
+        }
+    }

+### Test coverage

+* Users can use `FunctionalTest` to write their own functional tests and successfully execute them.
+* Users can create new files and directories with the JUnit Rule accessible from the base class.
+* Users can create an assertion on whether tasks should be executed successfully and whether the execution should fail.
+* Each test method creates a new temporary directory.
+* A user can create temporary files and directories and files with the provided test rule.
+* A user can configure the `GradleRunner` e.g. to add arguments.
+* Test methods can write a `build.gradle` and `settings.gradle` file.
+* After test execution, temporary test files are deleted independent of the number of exercised tests, or whether the result is successful or failed.
+* IDEA and Eclipse projects are configured appropriately to use Junit test-kit.
+Manually verify that this works as well (in IDEA say).

+### Open issues

+- Cleanup when running from IDE

 ## Story: Groovy/Spock framework test adapter